Skip to content

 “Tanner’s safe,” August said after a long pause.

-He had seen what happened when something like this latched onto a bloodline.
+August didn’t argue.
+He had seen what happened when entities like this latched onto bloodlines.

-It didn’t stop until it got what it wanted.
+They didn’t stop until they got what they wanted.

-And Christian was the last thread it had left to pull.
+And Christian was the last thread this particular entity had left to pull.

 * * * * * *